 Attorney, Writer, Teacher, Mediator, Advocate

-Dawn wears a lot of hats, but she is first and foremost dedicated to helping you grow your family.
+Dawn wears a lot of hats, but she is first and foremost passionate about healthy families for children.
 Nothing is closer to the bone than family.
 You must feel comfortable with the competence, values and ethics of your lawyer before you place the creation of your family in their hands.
 You may want to get to know Dawn a little.
 That’s fair.

 Learn About Working with Dawn: